Experience Brucemore through a series of guided tours

 See how planting choices with sensitivity to native species and seasonal display affect the overarching impact of a landscape design.
 Seek advice from Brucemore gardeners and ask questions on topics ranging from particular plantings to landscape designs.

-Sunday tours feature live music from the 1927 Skinner pipe organ.
+Join us Sundays and Thursday evenings for our special Music in the Mansion tours which feature live music from the 1929 Skinner pipe organ.

 This tour is offered between Thanksgiving and New Year's Eve; check our calendar for holiday hours.